pauljrognon/bse-python-brushup-2022/old-videos.md

 ---
 {% include navigation.html %}

-To help you complete the assignments, you will find a set of recorded lectures below that introduce you to the concepts needed.
-Along with the videos, you will find a link to the slides in HTML format.
-You can also find a PDF version of the slides [in this Github respository](https://github.com/Jordi-Llorens/computing-brushup-21){:target="_blank" rel="noopener"}.
+You can find lectures and videos from the previous years below.
+They introduce many of the concepts that you will learn during the brush-up course.
+The content overlaps with the current one, but not completely.
+The purpose of these materials is to provide additional support for you during the course.
+Altough, those of you who feel that they need more preparation before the course starts can already start watching through these videos.
+Along with the videos, you will find a link to the slides posted on this website.

 ## 0. Introduction to Python + Variables